 Shelby GT 500 Mustang

-I asked Weaver if it was the electric car effeciency talk that has us craving tradition, or the low gas prices.
+I asked Weaver if it was the electric car efficiency talk that has us craving tradition, or the low gas prices.
 He thinks it may be a little of both.
 Some calculations he saw recently are showing in some cases, it’s cheaper to run a gas car than an electric car.
-But there also may be a collector component to this car success.
+But there also may be a collector component in the success of this car.

-He says we won’t likely be seeing these cars in the future, and this is essentially a celebration of the past, so get one and hold on to it, he thinks they may be a collectors item in the future because this very well could be the last of it’s era.
+Weaver explains we won’t likely be seeing these cars in the future, and this is essentially a celebration of the past, so get one and hold on to it, he thinks they may be a collector’s item in the future because this very well could be the last of its era.

 Other New Cars

-Toyota Supra is all new, and BMW’s highly anticipated Z4 is finally coming out.
-Not to mention new Ford SUVs, including the new Explorer, realeased this week and the three-row SUV Cadillac XT6.
+Toyota Supra is all-new, and BMW’s highly anticipated Z4 is finally coming out.
+Not to mention new Ford SUVs, including the new Explorer, released this week and the three-row SUV Cadillac XT6.
 Plus a new 1500 Dodge Ram.

 New Luxury EV “Tesla fighters”